claytonjwong/seven-habits/README.md

 ##### Maturity

 * the balance between courage and consideration
-  * courage may focus on getting the golden egg, consideration deals with the long-term welface of the other stakeholders
+  * courage may focus on getting the golden egg, consideration deals with the long-term welfare of the other stakeholders
 * the ability to express one's own feelings and convictions balanced with consideration for the thoughts and feelings of others

 ##### Abundance Mentality